michaelnmmeyer/halva/README.md

 [front-coding](https://en.wikipedia.org/wiki/Incremental_encoding) to compress a lexicon.
 Such a data structure supports the same operations as an ordered set (checking for the presence of a word, iterating over the lexicon in lexicographical order), but is much smaller.

-The following table shows the size of a few dictionaries before and after compression:
+The following table shows the size of a few dictionaries before and after compression.
+The `decompressed` column gives the size of the dictionary as encoded in a text file, one word per line.
+The `compressed` column gives the size of the corresponding compressed lexicon in memory.

     dictionary      language    decompressed  compressed
     ---             ---         ---           ---